"Even if the word surely wasn't invented for a Baroque artist: his performance had verve!"

 Andrew Benson-Wilson, London Festival of Baroque Music

 Nathaniel is much in demand as a recitalist, continuo player and chamber musician throughout Europe and the United States.
-He has given performances at the Handel House Museum, Mandeville Place, Fenton House, Finchcocks, the Cobbe Collection of Early Keyboards at Hatchlands, the Russell Collection in Edinburgh, St. Martin in the Fields, the Wigmore Hall, King’s Place, the Tudeley Festival, the International Handel Festival in Göttingen, the London Handel Festival, the Spitalfields Winter Festival, Raynham Hall, Restoration House, the Bach Steinitz festival, the London Festival of Baroque Music, the Queen’s Gallery, Buckingham Palace, the Stadspodia in Leiden, St.John's Smith Square, the Royal Festival Hall and the Purcell Room.
+He has performed for radio and television and given recitals at the Wigmore Hall, King’s Place, the Purcell Room, Hampton Court Palace, the Handel House Museum, Fenton House, Finchcocks, the Cobbe Collection of Early Keyboards at Hatchlands, the Russell Collection in Edinburgh, St. Martin in the Fields, the Tudeley Festival, the International Handel Festival in Göttingen, the London Handel Festival, the Spitalfields Winter Festival, Raynham Hall, Restoration House, the Bach Steinitz festival, the London Festival of Baroque Music, the Queen’s Gallery, Buckingham Palace, the Stadspodia in Leiden, St.John's Smith Square, and the Royal Festival Hall.
 In 2014-16 Nathaniel held the Linda Hill Junior Fellowship in Harpsichord at the Royal College of Music.

 Nathaniel released his debut CD, The 18th century French salon, to considerable acclaim in 2015.
 He presently plays a Goujon 1749 replica harpsichord made by Andrew Garlick.